Christian Yelich Preview, Player Props: Brewers vs. Rangers

 Christian Yelich At The Plate

-- Among qualifying batters in MLB action, he ranks 16th in batting average, 15th in on-base percentage, and 46th in slugging.
+- Among the qualified batters in baseball, he ranks 17th in batting average, 16th in on-base percentage, and 50th in slugging.

-- Yelich has an RBI in 43 of 119 games this year, with multiple RBI in 17 of them.
+- Yelich has driven in a run in 43 games this season (35.8%), including 17 games with more than one RBI (14.2%).
 He has also driven in three or more of his team's runs in six contests.

+- He has scored in 59 of 120 games this year, and more than once 23 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.